espressif/esp-idf/docs/en/api-reference/system/esp_expression_with_stack.rst

-a mutex object allocated by the caller, which is used to protect if the same function shares its allocated stack, a pointer to the top of stack used to that fuction, and the function itself, note the function is passed extactly in the same way as do when you call it on a regular way.
+a mutex object allocated by the caller, which is used to protect if the same function shares its allocated stack, a pointer to the top of stack used to that fuction, and the function itself, note the function is passed exactly in the same way as do when you call it on a regular way.

 The usage may looks like the code below: